Council estimates £23m shortfall due to coronavirus pandemic

 Costs have also been rising and around £350,000 extra has been spent on PPE and around £85,000 more on housing rough sleepers, while nearly £50,000 was shelled out on emergency support, including setting up a community hub to support vulnerable people.

-There will be some offset of increased costs through reduced running costs in the council’s main buildings, and work is being undertaken to quantify that.
+There will be an offset of increased costs through reduced running costs in the council’s main buildings.

 Deputy leader of the council, Mike Bell, said: “It is clear that economic recovery and redesign of services will require significant investment, and this is not currently included in our modelling.